Your cart is currently empty!

 Here’s what you need to know about Breast Cancer.
 It is not a single disease but a group of cancers that originate in the breast tissues.
 These cancers are classified based on where they start and the presence of certain hormone receptors or proteins.

-7. Male Breast Cancer: Although rare, men can develop breast cancer, accounting for about 1% of cases.
+- Male Breast Cancer: Although rare, men can develop this tumour, accounting for about 1% of cases.
 Men diagnosed with this type of cancer often have IDC, and like women, may carry genetic mutations like BRCA1 or BRCA2.

 Breast Cancer Treatment Options